-Morning Star pattern is the opposite of the Evening Star that indicates a bullish reversal.
+The morning Star pattern is the opposite of the Evening Star which indicates a bullish reversal.

 Formation of Evening Star Candlestick Pattern:

-Here is the formation of Evening Star Candlestick Pattern:
+Here is the formation of the Evening Star Candlestick Pattern:

 One can identify this candlestick pattern by the formation of below four candlesticks:

 - Small bearish or bullish candle: The second one is a small candle that indicates that there is uncertainty and shows the signs of a slowing uptrend.

 - Large bearish candle: This signals selling pressure by the bears.

 Learn to Trade Better with Candlesticks in just 2 hours by Market Experts